UniformCSS/docs/docs/theming/opacities.md

 ---
 title: Opacities
-description: Learn how to customize and manipulate colors.
+description: Learn how to customize opacity levels.
 date: 2021-01-02
 ---

-## Colors
+## Opacities

+The `opacities` setting adds or removes variants from opacity related properties such as `background-opacity`, `border-opacity`, `color-opacity`.

-There are two ways of customizing colors in Uniform; Sass and CSS variables.
+variants forThere are two ways of customizing colors in Uniform; Sass and CSS variables.
 The native Sass configuration method provides the most flexibility, whereas the CSS variables method is the easiest to configure but comes with limitations.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}